Vyral/amy-wengerd/_posts/2019-04-12-what-kind-of-home-sale-is-right-for-you.md

 With inventory at just three months’ worth of homes in both Stark and Summit County and rates currently at an incredible 4.25% for 30-year fixed mortgages, it’s no wonder why buyers are coming out in droves.
 As a seller, this means you’ve got a fantastic window of opportunity before you.
 High demand equates to more money in your pocket, after all.&nbsp;

 So if you’re considering a sale, why not let our team help maximize your success?
-There are three different ways we can help you sell.&nbsp;
+There are three different ways we can help you sell:

 **1\.
-Our traditional sale.** This method is the one we used most.
+Our traditional sale.** This method is the one we use most.
 It implements our award-winning, nationally recognized marketing plan, and has been specifically designed to help you sell quickly and for top dollar.&nbsp;

 {% include pullquote.html %}